LGBTQ Divorce Lawyer in New York

 The right to marry means LGBTQ couples also have rights enjoyed by other married couples, like state and federal benefits and inheritance rights.
 They also have the right to divorce.
 Navigating a same-sex divorce in New York does not have to be any more complex than a traditional divorce, but there are some considerations you should keep in mind.

-At The Abeel Firm PLLC, our LGBTQ divorce lawyer wants your divorce to go as smoothly as possible.
-Our divorce lawyer is here to represent your interests and inform you of your rights so that you make the best decisions for you and your family.
-Contact our divorce lawyer in Western New York at (716) 250-0681 if you are thinking about an LGBTQ divorce and have questions about getting started.
+At The Abeel Firm PLLC, our LGBTQ divorce lawyers want your divorce to go as smoothly as possible.
+Our divorce lawyers are here to represent your interests and inform you of your rights so that you make the best decisions for you and your family.
+Contact our divorce lawyers in Western New York at (716) 250-0681 if you are thinking about an LGBTQ divorce and have questions about getting started.

 How Does an LGBTQ Divorce in New York Differ?

 Prior to 2013, gays and lesbians were only legally allowed to marry in select states.
 In other states, they were allowed to live and benefit from domestic partnerships.
 It was the U.S. Supreme Court decision in United States v.
 Windsor (2013) that first granted same-sex spouses federal recognition of their marriages and declared that the federal government could not discriminate against married lesbian and gay couples when determining federal benefits and protections.
 This decision was followed by another U.S. Supreme Court case, Obergefell v.
 Hodges (2015), which ultimately paved the way for legalized gay and lesbian marriages throughout the United States.